octimot/StoryToolkitAI/FEATURES.md

-**Split on Punctuation** splits the transcript lines at the punctuation marks set in the Preferences window - the default punctuation marks are: `. ! ? …` This might not always be the best option, for eg. if your text contains many abbreviations (Dr., Mr. etc.), but you could still activate it and then manually fix the transcript afterwards.
+**Split on Punctuation** splits the transcript lines at the punctuation marks set in the Preferences window - the default punctuation marks are: `. ! ? …` This might not always be the best option, for e.g. if your text contains many abbreviations (Dr., Mr. etc.), but you could still activate it and then manually fix the transcript afterward.
 We're looking for ways to improve this using AI.
 Only works if Increased Time Precision is enabled.